 Around 2009, ALisa Starkweather, founder of the Red Tent Temple Movement, pitched her first Red Tent, inspired by the women’s consciousness groups of the 1960s.

 The Red Tent movement follows a tradition of women-honouring-women that has continued for thousands of years.
-Today, we're creating a world that honours the Sacred Feminine.
-We support a balanced perspective that masculine and feminine attributes exist in all beings, and we can find that balance within the Red Tent.
+Today, we're creating a world to honour the Sacred Feminine.

 Frequently Asked Questions